Ventnor 1 mile.

 This superb Ventnor cottage provides light, contemporary and spacious accommodation, perfect for those looking to stay in a luxury holiday home whilst enjoying a traditional seaside getaway.

-Set over two floors, you will find four splendid bedrooms in this wonderful cottage near Ventnor, one boasting en-suite facilities, and three having FreeSat TV.
+Set over two floors, you will find three splendid bedrooms in this wonderful cottage near Ventnor, one boasting en-suite facilities, and three having FreeSat TV.

 Come down the glass spiral staircase in this beautiful Ventnor cottage into the pristine open plan living area, where you can relax on the quality furnishings, or open up the bi-fold doors which leads out onto a decked area - an ideal place to enjoy a barbecue and a lovely cold drink after a long and lazy day on the beach.